 Option 1 (below): Install a continuously operating exhaust fan in the crawlspace that blows through a hole in the rim joist or an exterior wall.
 Make sure that the fan isn’t too powerful (1 cfm for each 50 sq. ft. of crawlspace floor area), because the makeup air entering the crawlspace is conditioned air from the house.

-Option 2 (above): Install a forced-air register to deliver supply air from the furnace or air handler to the crawlspace (again, 1 cfm for each 50 sq. ft.).
+Option 2 (above, right): Install a forced-air register to deliver supply air from the furnace or air handler to the crawlspace (again, 1 cfm for each 50 sq. ft.).
 Assuming the house has air-conditioning, this introduction of cool, dry air during the summer keeps the crawlspace dry.

 If you want to build an unvented crawlspace, follow these recommendations.